nestybox/sysbox-ee/docs/user-guide/concepts.md

 of low-level container runtimes.

-The entity that provides the container's configuration and root filesystem to the low-level container runtime is typically (but not necessarily) a high-level container runtime (e.g., Docker, containerd).
+The entity that provides the container's configuration and root filesystem to the low-level container runtime is typically a high-level container runtime (e.g., Docker, containerd).

-## High-level Container Runtime
+## High-level Container Runtime (aka Container Manager)

 The high-level container runtime manages the container's lifecycle, from image transfer and storage to container execution (by interacting with the low-level